John Dehlin: Other blogs

 In June 2007, Dehlin started Mormon Matters as a blog and weekly podcast.
-The format was a discussion panel on events, culture, politics and spirituality within Mormonism.
-Panelists were to represent different sides of each issue, although the show later struggled to retain regular conservative LDS panelists.
+The format was a discussion panel on events, culture, politics and spirituality within the LDS Church.
+Panelists were to represent different sides of each issue, although the show later struggled to retain faithful Latter-day Saint panelists.
 In early 2008, Dehlin converted Mormon Matters into a group blog and lessened emphasis on new podcast episodes.
 Dehlin resumed the Mormon Matters podcast on March 5, 2011, with Dan Wotherspoon as the host and Joanna Brooks as a frequent co-host.

-Dehlin is also the co-founder of the pro-LGBT Mormons for Marriage website.
-He co-founded Stay LDS, a community that was dedicated to helping unorthodox Mormons stay in the LDS Church.
+Dehlin is also the co-founder of the pro-LGBT "Mormons for Marriage" website.
+He co-founded the now-defunct Stay LDS, a community that was dedicated to helping "unorthodox Mormons" stay in the LDS Church.

-Dehlin briefly blogged at a non-partisan religion website Patheos.com in a current-issues/events dialogue format with Mormon studies scholar Patrick Q. Mason.
+Dehlin briefly blogged at a non-partisan religion website, Patheos.com, in a current-issues/events dialogue format with Mormon studies scholar Patrick Q. Mason.

 LDS Church membership

 From 1988 to 1990, Dehlin served as an LDS Church missionary in Guatemala.
 According to Dehlin, his mission began baptizing up to 700 converts per month using practices he believed to be deceptive.
 After reporting this to his mission president, Dehlin was transferred to an area that stoked his allergies, and he was subsequently sent home.
-He chose to resume mission service, and was reassigned to finish his two-year missionary term in the U.S. in Tempe, Arizona.
-Dehlin remained an active, faithful member of the LDS Church for the next 20 years.
+He chose to resume missionary service and was reassigned to finish his two-year term in Tempe, Arizona.
+Dehlin remained an active member of the LDS Church for the next 20 years.

-In the Spring of 2011, Dehlin stated he had become inactive in the LDS Church (i.e., not attending weekly services), citing an inability to believe some of the church's claims.
+In the spring of 2011, Dehlin stated he had become inactive in the church (i.e., not attending weekly services), citing an inability to believe some of its claims.

 In 2014, Dehlin was investigated by his local church leaders regarding his online activity, culminating in a request by Dehlin for greater privacy.
 Prior to 2014, Dehlin had faced church disciplinary hearings without any resulting disciplinary action.
 In January 2015, Dehlin's stake president initiated another disciplinary council, which determined Dehlin's online activity constituted apostasy.
 He was excommunicated for "conduct contrary to the laws and order of the church."
 Dehlin appealed to the First Presidency on March 10, 2015, stating his actions had not met the church's definition of apostasy.
 In July and August 2015, the First Presidency notified Dehlin via his stake president of the denial of his appeal.
-As of 2015, Dehlin still considered himself LDS.

-In 2021, John Dehlin further continued the development of his podcast on the trajectory towards helping people recognize the damage which high demand religions such as the LDS Church can cause.